stofel/taran/README.md

 ]}.
 ```

-and add taran to your_project.app.src file
+and add taran to your_project.app.src file.

+For tarantool 1.6 call function  support delete {d, 'TARANTOOL_V17_CALL'} from taran/rebar.conf

 USAGE